Vinther901/Quantum-Optimal-Control/README.md

+# Robust Quantum Optimal Control via The Adjoint Method
+My Master's Thesis can be found as a pdf.

 # Quantum-Optimal-Control

 The original setup of this project was to have the legwork of the code contained in the folder `scripts`